Alumet/PyTune_MLOps/README.md

 > ```

 ### 6 - RELOAD NEW MODEL
-Load new mode in API.
+Load new model in API.
 Restart API server or use reload end point
 ```bash
 curl -X GET \
 -i http://127.0.0.1:8000/admin/model/reload \